neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_proximate.md

 > ⏳ 5 min

-***Q3: Based on this introduction to Xenopus communication, what do you infer and/or wonder about the hormonal, genetic, and neural basis of sex-typical communication signals?
-For example, what proximate mechanisms could explain species differences in vocalizations and what proximate mechanisms are likely shared?***
+***Q3: Identify/describe a proximate mechanisms (neural, genetic, hormonal, developmental) that you hypothesize could explain species differences in Xenopus vocalizations versus a proximate mechanism that is likely shared.***

 ⏸️ PAUSE here for class-wide discussion